-Example: The supervisory authority of Member State YY is competent to act as lead supervisory authority for the cross-border processing carried out by the controller CC whose main establishment is in YY.
-The competent supervisory authority of Member State XX informs the lead supervisory authority (YY) concerning a complaint lodged with the XX SA substantially affecting data subjects only in XX, pursuant to Article 56(2) and (3) GDPR.
-The lead supervisory authority YY decides to handle the case.
-The supervisory authority of XX decides to submit to the YY SA a draft pursuant to Article 56(4).
-The lead supervisory authority prepares a draft decision pursuant to Article 60(3) GDPR and submits it to the concerned supervisory authorities.
-The XX SA raises a relevant and reasoned objection concerning the fact that the YY SA should have taken utmost account of the draft received from the XX SA, pursuant to Article 56(4) GDPR.
-The objection puts forward arguments clarifying the different conclusion that the draft decision would have reached if the YY SA had complied with its procedural obligation imposed by Article 56(4) GDPR.
+Example 4: The SA of Member State YY is competent to act as LSA for the cross-border processing carried out by the controller CC whose main establishment is in YY.
+The competent SA of Member State XX informs the LSA (YY) of a complaint lodged with the XX SA substantially affecting data subjects only in XX, pursuant to Article 56(2) and (3) GDPR.
+The LSA decides to handle the case.

+The XX SA decides to submit to the LSA a draft for a decision pursuant to Article 56(4) GDPR.
+The LSA prepares a draft decision pursuant to Article 60(3) GDPR and submits it to the CSA.
+The XX SA is of the opinion that the LSA failed to comply with its obligation to take utmost account of the draft submitted by XX SA when preparing its draft decision, pursuant to Article 56(4) GDPR as it does not provide reasoning why it is deviating from the draft for a decision provided by the XX SA.